lowsound42/blog/content/posts/twomiyatas.md

 In the mid-2010's my life was lived in small spaces that I filled with bikes, tools, and bike parts.
 But I wasn't always a person on a bike, it took me some time to get there and then I went all in.

-My friend Udai and I both lived in Toronto and worked in Mississauga (at two different companies with offices right by each other).
+I lived in Toronto and worked in Mississauga, which sucked.
+Besides the mind-numbing boringness of the Mississauga corporate park with its endless parking lots and architecturally brain dead office buildings, the commute was pretty shitty.
+For a brief moment I did consider buying a car but besides the commute I really wouldn't have used it that much; I took transit everywhere and if I needed to leave town for whatever, I could rent a car; moving to Sauga was not even really a consideration.
+The only real option (I thought at the time) was to start taking transit to work.
+This was my route:
+- Line 1 from Wellesley station to Bloor/Yonge
+- Line 2 from Bloor/Yonge to Kipling station OR Islington station if I wanted a beef patty
+- A bus from Kipling or Islington to a stop about a kilometre from the office
+- Walk to the office unless I was feeling mega shitty, in which case there was a Miway bus that I could take from there

+That whole process took about an hour and forty minutes.
+It was okay, I'd shut my brain off, listen to something and just autopilot my way to work.

 We decided that it would be fun and more interesting to bike to work instead of sit on the TTC (and also Miway) everyday for who knows how long.
 Buying a car was out of the question because it was too expensive for one but also we were both pretty anti-car.
 So we decided to do the biking thing.
 We walked over to Uncle Jacob's on Spadina and bought two Raleigh road bikes for ~$200 each.
 They were not great bikes but I still remember mine fondly.

 The ride to work was about 25km each way and at the time I remember thinking that was a wild thing to do.
 The last time I had biked at all was when I was in high school and I never really went anywhere, I just biked around my neighbourhood.
 But it wasn't that big a deal and we'd bike over in the morning and then coordinate our departure to bike back home together as well.
 This was our routine for almost a year and a half and it turned into less of a thing we did to commute and more into a way of life.